nuket/ArduinoShell/README.md

 a command and parameters, which can then be used by other logic to determine the next steps.

+## Quickstart

+1. cd arduino-1.6.7/hardware/arduino/avr/libraries
+2. git clone git@github.com:nuket/ArduinoShell.git
+3. Run the ArduinoShellBasics example
+4. Open the Serial Monitor, set it to 57600 baud, with Newline line endings.
+5. Type 'pin 13 high' and press Return.
+The built-in LED on the Arduino should light up.
+6. Type 'pin 13 low' and press Return.
+The built-in LED on the Arduino should turn off.

 ## Startup

 At startup, the saved pin configuration is reloaded and digital I/O pins are restored